-HIGH CONSERVATION VALUE - MARGAREE & ST. MARY'S RIVER WATERSHED HCV ATTRIBUTE Non-clearcut Condition OPERATIONAL MONITORING PROGRAM MANAGEMENT To maintain a high level of non-clearcut condition in St. Mary's and OBJECTIVE Margaree Watersheds, and restoration management

-INDICATOR Each watershed shall have minimum 80% of its area (that is managed by PHP) in a non-clearcut condition, and 90% of each watershed shall be managed for restoration (i.e. no more than 10% of each watershed will be established as a FSC plantation).
-MONITORING/REPORTING FREQUENCY Annual MONITORING STRATEGY Monitor non-clearcut condition in each watershed to ensure target of minimum 80% is met.
-DATA SOURCES The Forest Manager (TFM) COST AND DIFFICULTY Low
+HIGH CONSERVATION VALUE - MARGAREE & ST. MARY'S RIVER WA ATERSHED HCV ATTRIBUTE Non-clearcut Condition OPERATIONAL N MONITORING PROGRAM MANAGEMENT To maintain a high level of non-clearcut condition in St. Mary's and OBJECTIVE Margaree Watersheds, a and restoration management INDICATOR Each watershed shall have minimum 80% of its area (that is managed by PHP) in a non-clearcut condition, and 90% of each watershed shall be managed for restoration (i.e. no more than 10% of each watershed will be established as a FSC plantation).
+MONITORING/RE PORTING FREQUENCY MONITORING STRATEGY Annual Monitor non-clearcut condition in each watershed to ensure target of minimum 80% is met.
+DATA SOURCES COST AND DIFFICULTY The Forest Manager (TFM) Low